ReinardKuroi/manic_messenger/README.md

 # Manic Messenger

 This bot can send a unique message every day to someone you would want to send a unique message every day.
 Use it to tell your girlfriend/wife/granny/friends that you love them!
-Do not use for spam and/or malicius stuffs, or I will find you and kick your butt.
+Do not use for spam and/or malicious stuffs, or I will find you and kick your butt.

 #### Before you can use the bot, you have to do some prep work.
 Don't worry, it should be easy.